-Truro Center for the Arts at Castle Hill is offering 2 residency Programs, one from 2 weeks to 2 months (Deadline: August 1st for October - December & January 15 deadline for March - May) that is designed to provide time and facilities to artists looking for a concentrated creative experience.
+Truro Center for the Arts at Castle Hill is offering 2 residency Programs, one from 2 weeks to 3 months (Deadline: Open Registration for the November - December).
+SPRING SESSION: January 15 deadline for March - May) that is designed to provide time and facilities to artists looking for a concentrated creative experience.

 Our goal is to give driven and self-directed artists the opportunity to enhance their personal, intellectual and creative growth by expanding their body of work or creating a specific project.
 Free from the distractions of every day pressures, residents will be given time and space to concentrate on their work in the beautiful setting of Cape Cod and will be awarded a shared exhibition in the Castle Hill gallery upon completion of their stay.

 PLEASE SUBMIT YOUR APPLICATION Today!

 Submissions for the Residency for March, April, May or October, November, December on a rolling basis.
 First come, first serve.

 This residency and master class will provide you a studio, access to a complete printmaking shop, encaustic facility and living quarters surrounded by the beauty of Cape Cod in August/September.
 The program will be limited to only 8 participants and will be subject to a portfolio submission process.